Grazen0/blog/posts/chip-8/binary-and-hex.md

 To more easily understand binary and hexadecimal, we must first understand decimal and how it works.

 Oh, right.
 "Decimal" is what we call the numeral system we most commonly use; the one they taught you in school.
 Numbers such as 17, 569, and 3241 all in decimal notation.
 It's called "decimal" because each of its digits can have one of 10 different values (0..9).
-As such, each positioned digit in the decimal representation of a number indicates a value 10 times bigger than that of the digit to its left.
+As such, each positioned digit in the decimal representation of a number indicates a value 10 times bigger than that of the digit to its right.
 That's why we call them "ones", "tens", "hundreds", "thousands", and so on.

 Now, how do you usually "read" a number in decimal notation?
 Since we're so used to reading them this way, we don't really think about it much.
 However, a more detailed representation of the calculation to obtain its value (using the number 4619 as an example) would be the following: